dcamarmas/creator/docs/interrupts.md

 must include the following properties:
 - `interrupts.enabled: boolean`: Controls whether interrupts are enabled by default.
-- `interrupts.interrupt_check: string`: JS code to be executed in order to check whether an interrupt happened.
+- `interrupts.check: string`: JS code to be executed in order to check whether an interrupt happened.
 It must return a `InterruptType` (if an interrupt happened) or `null` (if it didn't).
-- `interrupts.enable_check: string`: JS code to be executed in order to check whether interrupts are enabled.
+- `interrupts.is_enabled: string`: JS code to be executed in order to check whether interrupts are enabled.
-- `interrupts.interrupt_enable: string`: JS code to be executed in order to enable interrupts.
+- `interrupts.enable: string`: JS code to be executed in order to enable interrupts.
-- `interrupts.interrupt_disable: string`: JS code to be executed in order to disable interrupts.
+- `interrupts.disable: string`: JS code to be executed in order to disable interrupts.
 - `interrupts.get_handler_addr: string`: JS code to be executed in order to obtain the interrupt handler address.
-- `interrupts.clear_interrupt: string`: JS code to be executed in order to clear an interrupt.
+- `interrupts.clear: string`: JS code to be executed in order to clear an interrupt.
-- `interrupts.set_interrupt_cause: (InterruptType) => null`: JS arrow
+- `interrupts.create: (InterruptType) => null`: JS arrow
 (lambda) function to be executed in order to set an interrupt given an interrupt type.